 14 Photos Of Kaia Gerber, 16, & Cindy Crawford, 51, Looking Like Absolute Flawless Twins

-While many mother-daughter duos look alike, there’s something to be said for Cindy Crawford & her daughter Kaia Gerber’s striking resemblance.
-Kaia’s seriously identical to her model mom, & we have the pics to prove it!
+While many mother-daughter duos look-alike, there’s something to be said for Cindy Crawford & her daughter Kaia Gerber’s striking resemblance.
+Kaia’s identical to her model mom, & we have the pics to prove it!

 Cindy Crawford, 51, and her clone daughter Kaia Gerber, 16, are both ultra-beautiful, and, despite their 35-year age gap, they’re near replicas.
 While Kaia certainly looked like her mom when she was little, the older she gets, the more the teen’s proven to be her mom’s doppelgänger!
 The two seem to embrace their twin-appearance too, as they frequently post pics of themselves together, usually when they’re wearing similar or even matching clothes.
 But their similarities don’t stop with their style and facial features.
 The two also have matching 5’9 heights, modeling careers, and of course those signature Cali-girl waves.
 Click here to see pics of other mother-daughter duos who could be twins.